 As lockdowns continue to ease across the UK, more and more of us are slowly getting back into our regular pre-covid routine.
-Saying goodbye to days spent in pajamas and working from home, tasks that were once mundane are exciting.
+Saying goodbye to days spent in pyjamas and working from home, tasks that were once mundane are exciting.
 As we adjust to our new norms, it’s good to take a moment to pause and consider if the habits we’re returning to are healthy and sustainable.

 Sustainability isn’t a niche lifestyle choice anymore, it’s simply part of living in the 21st century.
 Reducing the number of natural resources we use in our daily lives, individuals, corporations, and governments across the globe are fighting to lessen the effects of climate change.
 In doing so, we can protect our environment for our generation and the future ones to come!

 While this is a daunting task, there are dozens of ways we can help achieve it at an individual level.
 Below I have listed five easy ways you can make your life more sustainable.
 From running your dishwasher to using a reusable water bottle, these small changes to your lifestyle will lower your carbon footprint and help the fight against climate change.